phetsims/gas-properties/doc/implementation-notes.md

 ## General Considerations

+This section describes how this simulation addresses implementation considerations that are typically encountered in most PhET simulations.

 **Coordinate Transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
 The standard (scenery) view coordinate frame has +x right, +y down.
 The transform is therefore a scaling transform that inverts the y axis.
 See [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) for specifics.

 **Time Transforms**: Real time (seconds) is scaled to sim time (picoseconds) by [TimeTransform](https://github.com/phetsims/gas-properties/blob/master/js/common/model/TimeTransform.js).
 Transforms are provided for "normal" and "slow" sim times.
 The `dt` for all top-level ScreenView and Model classes is in seconds, because that's